Zoe-Perry/hackathon-chatbot/README.md

 ## Testing and Validation
 ![Lighthouse validation](/assets/readme/lighthouse.png)

-At first our lighthouse validation score was a lot lower, however after compressing our logo image and converting it a webp image, it reduced the load time of the page and greatly increased our performance score.
+At first our lighthouse validation score was a lot lower, however after compressing our logo image and converting it to a webp image, it reduced the load time of the page and greatly increased our performance score.

 ![HTML validation](/assets/readme/html-validation.png)